tableau/VizAlerts/README.md

 ## Got any documentation?

 Do we ever!
-There are two files included in the root folder, install_guide.docx and user_guide.docx, intended for Tableau Server administrators and for alert authors, respectively.
+There are two files included in the \docs folder, [install_guide.md](docs/install_guide.md) and [user_guide.md](docs/user_guide.md), intended for Tableau Server administrators and for alert authors, respectively.
 They're the best way to learn about what VizAlerts can do.

+If you're an impatient Millenial like me, here's a [video](https://www.youtube.com/watch?v=NQW3w64cXiU&t=22s) that skims the very basics.

 ## How do I set it up?

-Please see install_guide.docx for installation instructions.
+Please see the [Install Guide](docs/install_guide.md) for installation instructions.
 Only the Tableau Server administrator needs to set it up.
 Once working, any user on Tableau Server who can publish may use VizAlerts.

 ## What versions of Tableau are supported?